The chart below details where each bag stands in relation to the Nemo Salsa 30

 was far lighter than the Sierra Designs Backcountry Bed 600 3-Season

 (3 lbs 1 oz) or the Kelty Cosmic Down

-The Nemo Salsa 30 stuff into its included stuff sack compared to a 1 Liter Nalgene bottle.
+The Salsa 30 stuffed into its included stuff sack, compared to a 1 Liter Nalgene bottle.

-While the Nemo Salsa 30 was very easy to stuff into its included stuff sack, it could be much smaller and wish Nemo included a smaller stuff sack.
-We easily packed it over a third smaller by using an after market compression stuff sack.
+While the Salsa 30 was very easy to stuff into its included stuff sack, it could be much smaller and we wish Nemo had included a smaller stuff sack.
+We easily packed it over a third smaller by using an aftermarket compression stuff sack.

 .
 That said, it is roughly 2/3 the size of The North Face Cat's Meow

 or the Sierra Designs Backcountry Bed 600 3-Season

 The Salsa 30 (fourth from the left) offered reasonable pack-ability compared to most models, especially if we used a smaller compression sack.

 really stands out; the bag features fairly wide dimensions in the shoulders, that are comparable to some of the widest bags in our review; however, the Salsa's lower dimensions are by far larger than any other bag we tested; even bigger than the Sierra Designs Backcountry Bed